andres-blanco1785/BMCMemberTracker/README.md

 Install the app

-  `bundle install && rails webpacker:install && rails db:create && rails db:migrate`
+  `bundle install && rails webpacker:install && rails db:create && db:migrate`

 Run the app

-   `rails server --binding=0.0.0.0`
+   `rails server --binding:0.0.0.0`

 The application can be seen using a browser and navigating to http://localhost:3000/